BitcoinErrorLog/papers/black-market-money.md

 ## Author’s Introduction <a name="intro"></a>

 I’ve spent the last decade building, breaking, and defending Bitcoin tools—first as a curious node-runner, later as CEO of Synonym, and always as that loud guy on Twitter poking holes in half-baked narratives.
-In that time one book has stood apart as a genuine attempt to model *how* Bitcoin actually works, economically and technically: **Eric Voskuil’s *Cryptoeconomics*** [^voskuil].
+In that time one book has stood apart as a genuine attempt to model *how* Bitcoin actually works, economically and technically: **Eric Voskuil’s *Cryptoeconomics*** .

 Eric didn’t write a beach read; he wrote a dense constellation of essays.
 Each gem is rigorous, but newcomers often bounce off the asteroid field long before they reach the core.
 This project—**Black Market Money**—is my effort to turn those scattered insights into a single navigable map.